hsigeman/findZX/README.md

 ## Run the pipeline:
-The pipeline can be ran with and without a synteny species, choose the snakefile with the corresponding name (snakefile-synteny or snakefile-no-synteny).
+The pipeline can be run with and without a synteny species.
+Choose the snakefile with the corresponding name (snakefile-synteny or snakefile-no-synteny).

-    snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores {N} --use-conda --conda-frontend mamba -R all

 The first step of the pipeline is optional trimming of all samples, with fastqc and multiqc being run on the samples before and after trimming.
 To only run this part of the pipeline (if TRIM_SAMPLES in the config file is set to "TRUE"), run the pipeline like this:

     snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores {N} --use-conda --conda-frontend mamba -R multiqc_stop --notemp

-If the multiqc report shows that the trimming was successful, run the pipeline again with the first command (-R all).
+If the multiqc report shows that the trimming was successful (or if trimming is not needed), run the pipeline again with this command:

+    snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores {N} --use-conda --conda-frontend mamba -R all

 If the pipeline is run on a server cluster (e.g. SLURM), a configuration file is needed, and the command to start the pipeline should be written like this: